-Likewise, it also adds other positions, as a result of a comparison with international best practice and the growing demands of the different stakeholders relevant to the VidaCaixa Group.
+Likewise, it also adds other positions, as a result of a comparison with international best practice and the growing demands of the different stakeholders relevant to the VidaCaixa Subgroup.

-The 'Principles of Action on Sustainability Matters', which sets out the strategy to be followed with the different stakeholders in this area, as well as the 'Human Rights Principles', the 'Statement on Climate Change' and the 'Engagement Policy' are kept as separate documents related to this Policy.
+The 'Principles of Action on Sustainability Matters', which sets out the strategy to be followed with the different stakeholders in this area, as well as the 'Human Rights Principles', the 'Statement on Climate Change', the 'Statement on Nature' and the 'Engagement Policy' are kept as separate documents related to this Policy.